RaumTheFool/SUNNFOLK-NOMIC/GAME 1/BIG PROPOSALS/Proposal 48.md

 A Card's number is 1 higher than the preceding card and the lowest is 1.
 No two Cards have the same name.

-During the VP, if a @Player states their intent to draw a Card in #plays, if they have 5 or fewer Cards, they lose 5 Peas, a random number from 1 to [the highest Card number] is generated, and the corresponding Card is added to their Hand.
+During the VP, if a @Player states their intent to draw a Card in #plays, they lose 5 Peas, a random number from 1 to [the highest Card number] is generated, and the corresponding Card is added to their Hand.
+If a Mutinee or Devotee have respectively 5 or 3 Cards, they cannot gain Cards.
 If not all of a Card's effects are executed, none are.
 If a Card's effect contradicts with a clause in the Ruleset, the Rules take precedence.

 The Card Types are:

 - **CONSUMABLE**:
-During the VP, if a @Player states their intent in #plays to use [a Consumable Card in their Hand], the Card is removed from their hand and its effects are executed.
+During the VP, if a @Player states their intent in #plays to "use" [a Consumable Card in their Hand], the Card is removed from their hand and its effects are executed.

 - **REACTION**:
-A Reaction is used like a Consumable, but in a reply to the use of a Consumable before its effects have resolved.
+A Reaction is used like a Consumable, but in a reply to the use of a Consumable ("target Card") before its effects have resolved.

 - **PASSIVE**:
 The effect of a Passive Card is constantly active while in Hand.